uc-cdis/gen3.org/content/resources/gen3_features.md

 # A list of Gen3 features

-This is intended as a non-technical, as exhaustive as possible list of features that would be interesting to potential future Gen3 Commons users.
-We should name *features*, not *services*.
+Gen3 is an open source platform that enable the standing-up of data commons for managing, analyzing, and sharing research data.
+Below you can find an exhaustive list of Gen3 features.

 ## Dictionary and metadata